nuxero/cst-training-emea/video/README.md

 In the end you should be able to perform a one participant video session and see yourself.

-The skelaton for the tutorial is already in the web_client dir!
+The skeleton for the tutorial is already in the web_client dir!

 Good Luck!